sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/add_logging.md

 #### Fields sub-loggers

-In a particular scope, some fields might be repeatedly emitted - most commonly, you might want to associate a set of log entries to an ID of some sort (user ID, iteration ID, etc).
+In a particular scope, some fields might be repeatedly emitted—most commonly, you might want to associate a set of log entries to an ID of some sort (user ID, iteration ID, etc).
 In these scenarios you should create a sub-logger with prepended fields by using `logger.With(...fields)`, and use it directly to maintain relevant context:

 ```go
 func (w *Worker) DoBigThing(ctx context.Context, id int) {